Ashoklathwal/Code-for-Interview/README.md

 * Maximum Path Sum in a Binary Tree
 * Check if a given array can represent Preorder Traversal of Binary Search Tree
 * Check whether a binary tree is a full binary tree or not
+* Check whether a given Binary Tree is Complete or not
 * Remove nodes on root to leaf paths of length < K
 * Reverse alternate levels of a perfect binary tree
 * zig-zag traversal of binary tree